psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 ### 1.2 Use Trace class methods from System.Diagnostics

-Now, whenever I need to log some error I just open `System.Diagnostics` namespace and call `Trace.TraceError` method.
+Now, when I need to log some error I just open `System.Diagnostics` namespace and call `Trace.TraceError` method.

 After running this in Azure I saw my blob storage filling up with messages.
 They are put in different folders depending on current time.
 Path format is _/year/month/day/hour/_:
 ![Errors blob storage]({{ site.baseurl }}/images/post-1/errors-blob-storage.png "Errors blob storage")